Are you struggling with ideas on what to do with your kids? In the past, I certainly have.

 Take it out, put it away for Daddy daycare.
 When the time comes, hand it over and watch them go.

 You may be asked to help out with difficult ones to burst, but for the most part, they are happy just laying it out on the floor and jumping up and down on it!

 This will give you 20-30 minutes of Dad time.

 5. Feather Duster

-A feather duster has a large number of uses, both for an Adult (Easy!) and for a Child.
+A feather duster has many uses, both for an Adult (Easy!) and a Child.

 For my son, it is mostly a pink, fluffy sword.
-It has also made an appearance as a magic wand before falling back to its default role – a cleaning device!
-That’s right, he likes to use it as a cleaning device!
+It has also made an appearance a magic wand before falling back to its default role – a cleaning device!
+That’s right; he likes to use it as a cleaning device!

 When your partner comes home, tell her you did it.
 Win-win.

-Basically, kids get bored of their tools one day, and the next they love them.
-Repeat that on a daily basis.
+Basically, kids get bored of their tools one day, and the next, they love them.
+Repeat that daily.

-The household items above are enjoyed by kids (mine at least) enjoy (almost) every time!
+Kids enjoy the household items above (mine at least) enjoy (almost) every time!